 Oftentimes companies think of their PR team as completely separate from their product team.
 But some cross-pollination and information exchange between the two can actually really strengthen your business.
-The PR team should notify the product team about any international incidents and global events that might be relevant to your product, company or audience.
-The product team also needs to be in regular communication with the PR team about product releases, new updates and future plans that might impact your customer base.
+The PR team should notify the product team about any international incidents and global events that might be relevant to your product, company, or audience.
+The product team also needs to be in regular communication with the PR team about product releases, news updates, and future plans that might impact your customer base.

 Extended Training Libraries

 Training libraries are great for equipping new employees with a better understanding of the skills and processes your company has in place.
 Many companies create these for customer service departments but fail to do so for other departments.
 However, one of the best training tips for the product development process is to create training libraries for the product team as well.

 At Conectys, we go beyond providing the usual presentations and training materials and create video training libraries, for complex processes, accompanied by an explanation from the most experienced agent.
 You can replicate this type of process, and use it in product development and other areas.
 Once you have your procedures defined and every aspect of a role able to be easily repeated, your employees have more freedom to focus on innovation and product changes.